Retatrutide vs Tirzepatide 2026: Triple Agonist vs Mounjaro Compared for Vietnam Buyers

 Is retatrutide FDA approved?+

 Not yet.
 Retatrutide is in Phase 3 clinical trials (the TRIUMPH program) as of 2026.
-Eli Lilly is expected to file for FDA approval around 2027 based on current trial timelines.
-Until then, retatrutide is research-grade only.
+This page makes no prediction about when, or whether, an approval follows.
+For now, retatrutide is research-grade only.
 It is not sold in pharmacies in any country.
 Tirzepatide was FDA approved for diabetes in 2022 (Mounjaro) and for obesity in 2023 (Zepbound).

 How much does retatrutide cost in Vietnam?+